 Lists the source code of the specified class method for the current class, or searching the superclasses, the first superclass that implements this method.
+(May be abbreviated as lookup cmeth.)

-lookup method aSelector
+lookup method selectorSpec

 Lists the source code of the specified instance method for the current class, or searching the superclasses, the first superclass that implements this method.
+(May be abbreviated as lookup meth.)